-You can support this important initiative by establishing a named scholarship, fellowship, or you may designate an endowed fund to support a specific area of the university.
+You can support this important initiative by establishing a named scholarship or fellowship, or you may designate an endowed fund to support a specific area of the University.

 Because endowments are permanent funds that provide annual support in perpetuity, they are often chosen by donors who wish to establish a gift in honor, memory or celebration of a family member or friend.
 Many privately funded scholarships within the NEIU Foundation bear the names of these loved ones.

 Endowed Scholarships and Fellowships

 Endowed scholarships provide stability to Northeastern students, many of whom benefit greatly from financial assistance.
 The principal gift is invested by the NEIU Foundation to produce interest income in perpetuity.
 A portion of the annual interest income is used for the scholarship award, and the remaining investment yield is returned to the principal to grow the fund over time.

 Scholarship endowments may be established for University-wide scholarship support, or they may be restricted to a college, department or program.

 Fellowships are awarded to graduate students who excel in their field of study, and they may provide an opportunity to do further research or to practice their discipline while defraying the cost of tuition.